Chukwuemeka Odumegwu Ojukwu: Return to Nigeria

 In 1981, Ojukwu began campaigning to return to Nigeria.
 Nigerian president Shehu Aliyu Usman Shagari granted a pardon to Ojukwu on 18 May 1982, allowing him to return to Nigeria as a private citizen.
 Ojukwu re-entered Nigeria from Ivory Coast on 18 June.
 Ojukwu declared his candidacy for the Nigerian Senate in 1983.
 The official tally showed him losing by 12,000 votes, though a court attempted to reverse the ruling in September of that year, citing fraud in the election results.
 However, the disputed result was rendered moot when the Shagari government fell in the 1983 Nigerian coup d'état on 31 December.
-In early 1984 the Buhari regime jailed hundreds of political figures, including Ojukwu, who was held at the Kirikiri Maximum Security Prison.
+In early 1984, the Buhari regime jailed hundreds of political figures, including Ojukwu, who was held at the Kirikiri Maximum Security Prison.
 He was released later that year.

 Ojukwu married Bianca Onoh (former Miss Intercontinental and future ambassador) in 1994, his third marriage.
 The couple had three children, Afamefuna, Chineme and Nwachukwu.
 In the Fourth Republic era, Ojukwu unsuccessfully contested the presidency in 2003 and 2007.

 Death

-On 26 November 2011, Ikemba Odumegwu Ojukwu died in the United Kingdom after a brief illness, aged 78.
+On 26 November 2011, Chukwuemeka Odumegwu Ojukwu died in the United Kingdom after a brief illness, aged 78.
 The Nigerian Army accorded him the highest military accolade and conducted a funeral parade for him in Abuja, Nigeria on 27 February 2012, the day his body was flown back to Nigeria from London before his burial on Friday 2 March.
 He was buried in a newly built mausoleum in his compound at Nnewi.
-Before his final interment, he had an elaborate weeklong funeral ceremony in Nigeria alongside Chief Obafemi Awolowo, whereby his body was carried around the five Eastern states, Imo, Abia, Enugu, Ebonyi, Anambra, including the nation's capital, Abuja.
+Before his final interment, he had an elaborate weeklong funeral ceremony in Nigeria, wherein his body was carried around the five Eastern states, Imo, Abia, Enugu, Ebonyi, Anambra, and the nation's capital, Abuja.
 Memorial services and public events were also held in his honour in several places across Nigeria, including Lagos and Niger State, his birthplace, and as far away as Dallas, Texas, United States.

-His funeral was attended by President Goodluck Jonathan of Nigeria and ex-President Jerry Rawlings of Ghana among other personalities.
+His funeral was attended by Goodluck Jonathan, the former president of Nigeria, and ex-President Jerry Rawlings of Ghana among other personalities.